Do you leave what you think are very clear Spanish sub plans or French sub plans only to return to chaos the next day?

 Save time by using these sub forms from my Free Resource Library.

-There are over 25 other free resources in the library – trust me – it will feel like you just won the teacher lottery!
+There are over 25 other free resources in the library – trust me – you’ll feel like you just won the teacher lottery!

 Pro Tips for Sub Plans: